Mastercard-Gateway/simplify-magento-module/README.md

 ## Overview
 Simplify Commerce Payment Gateway module is a free Magento 2 module that adds Simplify Commerce as payment method on your Magento 2 checkout page.
 With simple configuration steps described below you can quickly start using Simplify Commerce's secure payment form for receiving payments in your online store.

 The module allows payments using Simplify Commerce Hosted Payments.
-Simplify Commerce Hosted Payments handle credit card data in safe and secure way, with full compliance with legal requirements.
+Simplify Commerce Hosted Payments handle card data in safe and secure way, with full compliance with legal requirements.
 We use state-of-the-art encryption and tokenization to securely get payment information from your customer to our database.
 We monitor every transaction and manage sensitive payment data on our Level 1 PCI certified servers, which makes PCI compliance easier for you.

 ## Prerequisites